fedtools/adfstoolkit/doc/README.md

   ```Powershell
   get-ADFSTkFederationDefaults https://url.from.your.federation/operator.zip -InstallDefaults
   ```
-    - Removing the -InstallDefaults setting will fetch the file and exit without installingto allow for review prior to use.
+    - Removing the -InstallDefaults setting will fetch the file and exit without installing to allow for review prior to use.
     - Federation Operators interested in constructing their own Federation defaults should contact the authors for guidance.
 ### Step2: Configuring ADFSToolkit for your institution
  - To start issue this PowerShell command: